otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. The Prekey Server delivers all selected Prekey Ensembles to the Client in the form of a [Prekey Ensemble Retrieval](#prekey-ensemble-retrieval) message.
-   Uses the instance tag of the retriever as the "receiver's instance tag".
+   Uses the instance tag of the retriever as the "receiver instance tag".
 1. The Prekey Server removes the selected Prekey Messages from its storage.
 It doesn't delete neither the Client nor the Prekey Profiles.
-1. Client receives a "No Prekey Ensembles available" message.
+1. Client receives a "No Prekey Ensembles in Storage" message.
 It displays its human-readable part.
 1. Client receives a "Prekey Ensemble Retrieval message":
-   1. Verifies that the receiver's instance tag of it is equal to its sender's instance tag.
+   1. Verifies that the receiver instance tag of it is equal to its sender instance tag.
 1. For each requested version, the Client receives the Prekey Ensembles and:
    1. Checks that there are `L` number of Prekey Ensembles as stated in the